ReliefApplications/app-notifications-bundle/README.md

 Step 2: Register some devices
 -----------------------------

-In a stragic api controler (login, homepage), register the device UUID and token :
+In a strategic api controller (login, homepage), register the device UUID and token :
 ```php

 <?php